-Verizon is a leading provider of technology, communications, information and entertainment products, transforming the way we connect across the globe.
-We’re a diverse network of people driven by our ambition and united in our shared purpose to shape a better future.
+Verizon is one of the world’s leading providers of technology and communications services, transforming the way we connect across the globe.
+We’re a diverse network of people driven by our shared ambition to shape a better future.
 Here, we have the ability to learn and grow at the speed of technology, and the space to create within every role.
 Together, we are moving the world forward – and you can too.
 Dream it.
 Build it.
 Do it here.

 What you’ll be doing...